TheDrone7/shieldbow/docs/api/ChampionMasteryManager.md

 #### .fetchAll ()

-Fetches all the champions's masteries data for this summoner and store them in the cache.
+Fetches all the champions' masteries data for this summoner and store them in the cache.